-The most obvious answer to this question is the type of degree each earns.
-Aspiring medical doctors (MDs), also referred to as allopathic physicians, must earn a Doctor of Medicine degree while osteopathic physicians (DOs) must pursue a Doctor of Osteopathic Medicine degree.
+The main difference between the two is the degree that each earns.
+Aspiring medical doctors (MDs) must earn a Doctor of Medicine degree, whereas osteopathic physicians (DOs) must earn a Doctor of Osteopathic Medicine degree.

-While these two types of physicians are similarly educated, the difference between the programs largely lies in their approach to medicine, training, and philosophy regarding care.
+As mentioned, the requirements are similar, and the main difference between the two lies in their overall approach to medicine, training, and philosophy regarding care.

-Osteopathic physicians (DO) take a holistic approach to medicine, viewing the body as only one aspect of true health.
-They put this perspective into practice by treating illnesses in a broad fashion, aiming to improve patient health through all available avenues, including mental and spiritual health.
+Osteopathic physicians take a holistic approach to medicine, viewing the body as one aspect of health.
+They put this perspective into practice with an approach to treating illnesses in a broad fashion, aiming to improve patient health through all available avenues, including mental and spiritual health.
 Since DOs focus on the body as a whole and its inner workings, they often focus more on prevention than treatment.

-DOs are trained in medical school to search for the underlying reasons an illness may be afflicting the patient, such as lifestyle choices, family circumstances, or other outside influences that could be affecting the patient.
-They're also required to undergo 200 more hours training than MDs in musculoskeletal treatments, commonly referred to as osteopathic manipulated treatment (OMT).
-OMT is essentially hands-on treatment where a DO will literally use their hands to move the muscles and joints of a patient in order to reach a particular diagnosis.
+DOs are trained in medical school to search for the underlying reason an illness may be affecting the patient, such as lifestyle choices, family circumstances, or other outside influences, particularly as it relates to the musculoskeletal system.
+Current guidelines require DOs to undergo 200 additional hours of training in musculoskeletal treatments, commonly referred to as osteopathic manipulated treatment (OMT).
+OMT is a hands-on treatment in which a DO will use their hands to move a patient's muscles and joints to reach a particular diagnosis.
 MDs are not required to undergo this training.

-For these reasons, for example, a patient suffering from chronic diabetes may seek out an osteopathic physician rather than a medical doctor to advise them on lifestyle changes, environmental changes, and overall health to keep their condition in check.
+A patient who has chronic diabetes, for example, may reach out to an osteopathic physician rather than a medical doctor to advise them on lifestyle changes, environmental changes, and overall health to help keep their condition in check.

-Just like with a medical doctor, osteopathic physicians can practice in whatever specialty they choose, but most tend to gravitate toward primary care specialties like family medicine or pediatrics.
+Osteopathic physicians can practice in whatever specialty they choose, but more than half tend to gravitate toward primary care specialties like family medicine or pediatrics.

-In order to become licensed, DOs must take the Comprehensive Medical Licensing Examination (COMLEX).
-The American Association of Colleges of Osteopathic Medicine (AACOM)currently lists 36 colleges of osteopathic medicine on their site.
+DOs must take the Comprehensive Medical Licensing Examination (COMLEX) to receive their license.
+The American Association of Colleges of Osteopathic Medicine (AACOM)currently lists a total of 43 osteopathic medical colleges.

-Conversely, medical doctors (MD) look to treat specific symptoms of illnesses and ailments in order to pave a path to recovery.
+Medical doctors look to treat specific symptoms of illnesses and ailments to pave a path to recovery.
 MDs use conventional means and tools to determine their patients' needs, such as prescription drugs, x-rays, and surgery.
-Rather than looking at a holistic view, like a DO, MDs seek to make a scientific diagnosis, understand the immediate causes, and create an effective treatment plan.
+Rather than looking at a holistic view, like a DO, MDs seek to make scientific diagnoses to understand the immediate causes and create an effective treatment plan.

-To become licensed, MDs must take the United States Medical Licensing Exam (USMLE), rather than the COMLEX that DOs take.
+MDs must take the United States Medical Licensing Exam (USMLE) to receive their license.

-With all things considered, DOs and MDs are still very similar and in the end are both referred to as doctors.
-They must both pursue the same educational path until they near the end of their program requirements.
-Both must take very science-intensive undergraduate programs, both must pass the MCAT, and both must take the same courses throughout medical school; DOs and MDs often train side-by-side in residency programs.
+MDs and DOs are both incredibly similar and are both recognized as doctors.
+Therefore, they must both pursue the same educational path until they near the end of their specific program requirements.
+Both must take science-intensive courses, pass the MCAT, and take the same classes throughout medical school; DOs and MDs often train side-by-side in residency programs.